tahsinratul/garden-client/README.md

 #  Garden Management Platform

-A modern, full-featured web platform for managing gardena, built using the MERN Stack with Firebase Authentication and Stripe Integration.
+A modern, full-featured web platform for managing garden, built using the MERN Stack with Firebase Authentication and Stripe Integration.

 ---